 2016 included wins in a SpeedSTR at Action Track USA, Brewerton Speedway in a sprint car, Afton Speedway in a small block modified and Canandaigua Speedway in a big block modified.

 Along with his successful racing career, Mike has developed a very large following of fans wherever he races and is one of the classiest, well respected drivers in the business.
 Mike has made racing his career and plans to continue for years to come.

-With a total of eight starts in the Empire Super Sprints, Mike was able to finish in the top-5 in most of them.
-The team then dropped the 410 motor in the car and ran with the All Star Circuit of Champions at Orange County Fair Speedway.
-He won his heat and one ton to finish seventh in the feature.
-Mike also ran the 410 sprint car with the World of Outlaws at Fulton Speedway.
-Due to mechanical failure, Mike started deep in the field (23rd) and was able to drive through to finish a solid ninth-place finish.
+Mike also ran his first 410 sprint car event with the World of Outlaws at Fulton Speedway.
+Despite to mechanical failure, Mike started deep in the field (23rd) and was able to drive through to finish a solid ninth-place finish.

 In 2018 Mike competed in various divisions between Modifieds, Sprint cars, and Speedstrs where he collected a handful of victories between the three divisions.

 In 2019 Mike and the Adirondack Auto team joined forces for their first full season together as a new team where they solely focused on modified racing in the northeast.
 Despite many mechanical issues in the middle of the season Mike was able to push forward and collect five wins and 50 top-10's in 93 races.

 Mike picked up a victory at Five Mile Point Speedway in the Pascual No.3 then went on to win two victories at Albany-Saratoga Speedway and two victories at Plattsburgh Airborne Speedway in the Adirondack No.35.